Revenue Amplification Platform

 A DealRoom adds buyer intent insights, in real-time, that were previously unattainable.
 Sales reps know when the DealRoom was open which gives them insight into when to follow up.
-This tracking ability can help reps close deals in the first week, but also months after a DeaRoom is sent.
-This data also helps reps prioritize opportunities, as the more engaged a buyer is in a DealRoom, the more likely they are interested in the product
+This ability to track buyer actions can help reps close deals in the first week, but also months after a DeaRoom is sent.
+This valuable deal intelligence also helps reps prioritize opportunities, as the more engaged a buyer is in a DealRoom, the more likely they are interested in the product

 By tracking every signature, including within an individual contract in the DealRoom, lawyers and sales teams have visibility into how engaged the buyer’s law team is.
 This extra visibility helps sales teams follow up internally and externally with lawyers and the buyer’s steering committee.

 A DealRoom also identifies who else, along with their positions, is part of the expanding buying committee.
 Furthermore, DealRoom uncovers how engaged the new buyers are.
 Sales reps can properly prepare for a new buyer persona’s potential objections, desires, and level of product knowledge.